SOliv1/procol-harum-beyond-the-pale/README.md

   <!-- Trigger the modal with a button -->
   <button type="button" class="btn btn-info btn-lg" data-toggle="modal" data-target="#myModal">Open   Modal</button>

-2) ### I use a nav bar with dropdownmenu with anchor links to navigate the website sections.

 3) ### To organise information from other websites - I redirect links to target websites without leaving the current one.
 I also create social links and "callout lead" to draw attention to their new Facebook page encouraging users to follow them on Facebook.